bio-phys/MemCurv/README.rst

 22      Angle (deg) between AmpH1 and AmpH2
 23      Angle (deg) between AmpH1 and k_1(x,y)
 24      Angle (deg) between AmpH2 and k_1(x,y)
-25-26   COM of protein [x, y] coordinates
+25-26   Protein COM coordinates [Px, Py]
 ======  ======

 FAQs
 ====
-Q: My curvature values have negative instead of positive values.
-What is going on?

-A: The sign of the curvature is dictated by convention.
-In the Monge representation, using h(x,y) representation of the membrane profile gives the curvature of the lower leaflet of the profile.
-To compute curvatues along upper leaflet, as in the manuscript (Shape operator S=-S).

 Q: How is the sign of the bicelle curvature decided?

-A: The bicelle curvature sign depends on the lipid flip-flop at the open edge.
+A: The sign of bicelle curvature depends on the identity of leaflets.
+Lipid flip-flop at the open edge.
 If more than 50 % upper leaflet lipids from the starting structure flip onto the lower leaflet, the sign of the curvature is negative.

+Q: My curvature values are negative instead of positive.
+What is going on?

+A: The sign of the curvature is dictated by directionality-convention.
+In the Monge representation, using h(x,y) representation of the membrane profile gives the positive curvature for the lower leaflet and negative curvature for the upper leaflet.
+To compute curvatues along upper leaflet, as in the manuscript, we compute the negative of the Shape operator matrix (S=-S).